Metropolitan City of Venice

-The Metropolitan City of Venice is headed by the Metropolitan Mayor (Sindaco metropolitano) and by the Metropolitan Council (Consiglio metropolitano).
-Since 15 June 2015, as new mayor of the capital city, Luigi Brugnaro is the first mayor of the Metropolitan City.
+The Metropolitan City of Venice is headed by the Metropolitan Mayor (sindaco metropolitano) and the Metropolitan Council (consiglio metropolitano).
+Since 15 June 2015, as the new mayor of the capital city, Luigi Brugnaro is the first mayor of the metropolitan city.

 History

-The area was settled by 11th century BC.
+The area was settled by the 11th century BC.
 According to legend, Antenor fled from Troy, leading the people of Eneti from Paphlagonia to inhabit the shores of the Adriatic.
-In 102 B.C., The Romans defeated the Cimbri and the Germanic tribes in the area, thus increasing their influence in the region to form the Regio X Venetia et Histria.
-The exact date when Venice was established in unknown, but about 570 refugees from the hinterland, especially from Aquileia, fled to the islands of the Venetian Lagoon in order to escape the frequent barbaric invasions.
+In 102 BC, The Romans defeated the Cimbri and the Germanic tribes in the area, thus increasing their influence in the region to form the Regio X Venetia et Histria.
+The exact date when Venice was established is unknown.
+Still, about 570 refugees from the hinterland, especially from Aquileia, fled to the islands of the Venetian Lagoon to escape the frequent barbaric invasions.
 At that time, the territory of the province was part of the Byzantine Empire, belonging to the Exarchate of Ravenna.
 Over the centuries, Venice became more independent and in 697 it had its first Doge.
 With the destruction of Eracliana in 805, the capital was moved to Rialto (Venice).

 In the Middle Ages, Venice became an important maritime republic, completely independent from Byzantium, and began its expansion into the hinterland.
-In 1260, the Ezzelini family were defeated.
+In 1260, the Ezzelini family was defeated.
 Threatened by the expansionist ambitions of the Visconti of Milan, in 1365, Venice began to invade neighbouring territories.
-By 1410, the Regio X Venetia et Histria had annexed Padua and Verona, and by the 16th century the republic included territories from the Julian Alps to Crema, Istria, Dalmatia, Cyprus and part of the Peloponnese.
+By 1410, the Regio X Venetia et Histria had annexed Padua and Verona.
+By the 16th century, the Republic included territories from the Julian Alps to Crema, Istria, Dalmatia, Cyprus and part of the Peloponnese.
 In 1797, Napoleon invaded the Republic and, following the Treaty of Campo Formio, it was ceded to Austria.
-After the final defeat of Napoleon, the Austrian Empire founded a province of Venice on the Adriatic.
-In 2015 this was converted to the current Metropolitan City.
+After the final defeat of Napoleon, the Austrian Empire founded a province of Venice on the Adriatic Sea.
+In 2015, this was converted into the current metropolitan city.

 Geography

-Facing east on the Northern Adriatic Sea, the Metropolitan City is bordered to the northeast by the Province of Udine and Province of Pordenone, south by the Province of Rovigo, and to the west by the Province of Padua and Province of Treviso.
-The municipalities of Chioggia, Cavarzere and Cona constitutes an exclave separated from the rest of the Metropolitan City, bordering the provinces of Padua and Rovigo.
+Facing east on the northern Adriatic Sea, the metropolitan city is bordered to the northeast by the province of Udine and province of Pordenone, south by the province of Rovigo, and to the west by the province of Padua and province of Treviso.
+The municipalities of Chioggia, Cavarzere and Cona constitute an exclave, separated from the rest of the metropolitan city by the Paduan municipalities of Codevigo and Correzzola, bordering the provinces of Padua and Rovigo.